Art History and Archaeology Major

 Internships

 Internships in the curatorial and education departments of local museums, arts organizations, and commercial galleries are available to undergraduate Art History & Archaeology majors.
 Students may enroll in up to 6 credit units of a voluntary or paid internship.
 Such internships provide invaluable experience and may help lead to employment opportunities after graduation.
-These internship credits are Pass/Fail and cannot be counted toward the major, but they do count toward general graduation credits.
+These internship credits are Pass/No Pass and cannot be counted toward the major, but they do count toward general graduation credits.
 Students seeking academic credit should make arrangements with the department before the internship begins.
 Students may pursue up to 6 units of internship credit working in the arts community.
 Please review the Guidelines for Art History & Archaeology Majors Considering Internships (PDF) for further details.

 Study Abroad

 Students interested in a study abroad program should consult with both the departmental study abroad advisor and Overseas Programs as early as possible.
 Summer, semester, and year-long programs are all possible.
 Majors are expected to take their two capstone seminars on campus, usually during the senior year.
-On occasion, a seminar of exceptional rigor — such as those at University College London and Utrecht University, in particular — may be proposed as a substitute.
+On occasion, a seminar of exceptional rigor — such as those at Utrecht University, in particular — may be proposed as a substitute.
 However, the credit will only be granted once the course is complete and the syllabus and research paper(s) have been reviewed and approved by the study abroad advisor (and perhaps by relevant faculty).
 Students are advised that they should not assume that any seminar course taken while on study abroad will count toward this requirement when planning their course program.
-Students are further reminded that at least 15 credits of their major course work must be completed in residence at Washington University and that the final 30 units of their AB degree must be earned on campus as well.
+Students are further reminded that at least 15 credits of their major coursework must be completed in residence at Washington University and that the final 30 units of their BA degree must be earned on campus as well.

 Latin Honors

 Exceptional students may be considered for Latin Honors in the major.
-Honors in Art History & Archaeology will be awarded to seniors who have completed the major with a grade point average of 3.65 or better in advanced (300- and 400-level) courses in the major; who have achieved at least a 3.65 overall cumulative GPA; and who have satisfactorily completed the honors thesis outlined in the Guidelines for Latin Honors in Art History & Archaeology.
+Honors in Art History & Archaeology will be awarded to seniors who have completed the major with a grade point average of 3.65 or better in advanced (3000- and 4000-level) courses in the major; who have achieved at least a 3.65 overall cumulative GPA; and who have satisfactorily completed the honors thesis outlined in the Guidelines for Latin Honors in Art History & Archaeology.
 Interested students should begin discussing topics with potential faculty advisors before the end of their junior year.
 Latin Honors are assigned by the College of Arts & Sciences and not by the department.
 For details, please consult the Undergraduate Honors Guidelines on the departmental website.

 Contact Info